Cassava Sciences - Consensus Indicates Potential 146.9% Upside

-Cassava Sciences found using ticker (SAVA) now have 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The target price ranges between 24 and 14 calculating the mean target price we have 19.33.
-Given that the stocks previous close was at 7.83 this is indicating there is a potential upside of 146.9%.
-There is a 50 day moving average of 8.38 and the 200 day moving average is 6.22.
-The market capitalisation for the company is $265m.
+Cassava Sciences found using ticker (SAVA) now have 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The range between the high target price and low target price is between 24 and 14 and has a mean target at 19.33.
+Now with the previous closing price of 7.83 this now indicates there is a potential upside of 146.9%.
+The 50 day MA is 8.38 and the 200 day MA is 6.22.
+The company has a market capitalisation of $265m.
 Visit the company website at: http://www.cassavasciences.com

 Cassava Sciences, a clinical stage biotechnology company, develops drugs for nervous system disorders.
 Its lead therapeutic product candidate is PTI-125, a small molecule drug, which is completed Phase 2b clinical trial; and investigational diagnostic product candidate is SavaDx, a blood-based biomarker/diagnostic to detect Alzheimer’s disease.
 The company was formerly known as Pain Therapeutics and changed its name to Cassava Sciences in March 2019.
 Cassava Sciences was founded in 1998 and is based in Austin, Texas.